 To put these results into perspective, each test for the Stanford backbone requires sending about 907 packets per port in the worst case.
-If these packets were sent over a single 1Gb/s link we could test the entire network in less than 1ms (assuming each test packet is 100bytes, not considering the propagation delay).
-Put another way, if we test the entire set of forwarding rules ten times every second, we would use less than 1% of the link bandwidth!
+If these packets were sent over a single 1-Gb/s link, the entire network could be tested in less than 1 ms, assuming each test packet is 100 B and not considering the propagation delay.
+Put another way, testing the entire set of forwarding rules 10 times every second would use less than 1% of the link bandwidth.

-Similarly, we can test all the forwarding rules in Internet2 by sending 4,557 test packets per port in the worst case.
-Even if the test packets were sent over 10Gb/s links, we could test the entire forwarding rules in less than 0.5ms, or ten times every second using less than 1% of the link bandwidth.
+Similarly, all the forwarding rules in Internet2 can be tested using 4557 test packets per port in the worst case.
+Even if the test packets were sent over 10-Gb/s links, all the forwarding rules could be tested in less than 0.5 ms, or 10 times every second using less than 1% of the link bandwidth.

-We also found that for 100% link coverage (instead of rule coverage), we only need 54 packets for Stanford, and 20 for Internet2.

-The table also shows the large benefit gained by compressing the number of test packets - in most cases, the total number of test packets is reduced by a factor of 20-100 using the minimum set cover algorithm.
+We also found that 100% link coverage (instead of rule coverage) only needed 54 packets for Stanford and 20 for Internet2.
+The table also shows the large benefit gained by compressing the number of test packets-in most cases, the total number of test packets is reduced by a factor of 20-100 using the minimum set cover algorithm.
+This compression may make proactive link testing (that was considered infeasible earlier [30]) feasible for large networks.

 Coverage is the ratio of the number of rules exercised to the total number of reachable rules.
 Our results shows that the coverage grows linearly with the number of test terminals available.
-While it is possible to carefully select the placement of test terminals to achieve higher coverage, we find that the benefit is marginal with real data sets.
+While it is theoretically possible to optimize the placement of test terminals to achieve higher coverage, we find that the benefit is marginal for real data sets.